Voltage-Controlled High-Bandwidth Terahertz Oscillators Based On Antiferromagnets

 To derive $\mathcal{E}_{c}$, we consider small deviations away from the ground state and expand the action and dissipation to second order in the nautical angles.
 In this approximation, the anisotropy in Eq.~\eqref{Eq:Seff} can be written as $\kappa_{klpn} R_{kl} R_{pn}= (1/2) \boldsymbol{\Omega}\cdot \mathbf{K}^{(\pm)}\boldsymbol{\Omega}$, whereas the angular velocity in Eq.~\eqref{Eq:omega} becomes $\boldsymbol{\omega}= \dot{\boldsymbol{\Omega}} + (1/2)\boldsymbol{\Omega}\times\dot{\boldsymbol{\Omega}}$.
 Here, $\boldsymbol{\Omega}= [\psi, \phi, \theta]$ and the tensor $\mathbf{K}^{(\pm)}$ is diagonal with the elements $K_{xx}^{(+)}= K_{yy}^{(+)}= 3(\tilde{K} + \tilde{K}_z) - \tilde{D}_z$ and $K_{zz}^{(+)}= 6 \tilde{K}$ for the expansion around the state with $(+)$-chirality, and $K_{xx}^{(-)}= K_{yy}^{(-)}= 3(\tilde{K} + 2\tilde{K}_z)/2 + \tilde{D}_z$ and $K_{zz}^{(-)}= 0$ for the state with $(-)$-chirality.
 Varying the resulting action and dissipation functionals yields the linear equation:

 We notice from Eq.~\eqref{Eq:EOM} that the ground state with $(-)$-chirality hosts gapless excitations because $K_{zz}^{(-)}= 0$.
-These excitations correspond to rotations of the spins by an angle $\theta$ about the $z$-axis (Fig.~\ref{Fig1}b-c).
+The anisotropy constant $K_{zz}^{(-)}$ is zero because the Hamiltonian~\eqref{Eq:Hamiltonian} is invariant under rotation of the $(-)$-chiral state in the kagome plane~\cite{Comment:Gapless}.
+Thus, the excitations correspond to rotations of the spins by an angle $\theta$ about the $z$-axis (Fig.~\ref{Fig1}b-c).
 Importantly, the gapless excitations imply a zero threshold value $\mathcal{E}_{c}^{(-)}=0$ for initiating self-oscillations in the $(-)$-chiral state.
 This is surprising as the system is highly anisotropic with three in-plane easy axes as well as out-of-plane anisotropy.

 In the $(+)$-chiral state, all excitations are gapped by the magnetic anisotropy.
 To find $\mathcal{E}_{c}^{(+)}$, we substitute the ansatz $\boldsymbol{\Omega} (t) \sim \boldsymbol{\Omega}_0 \exp (i \omega t)$ into Eq.~\eqref{Eq:EOM} and solve the equation $\Im [\omega ( \mathcal{E}_{c}^{(+)} )]=0$~\cite{SupplMat}.
 Summarized, we find the following threshold values for the $(\pm)$-chiralities